- Dr Julie Brownlie

 - Research Interests

 - Personal lives and social change, sociology of emotions, Researching the everyday, Documents of Life, trust, Document analysis

-Past research projects include The SomeOne To Talk To Study, a three year, ESRC funded study of emotional lives and social change and The Liveable Lives project, a two year ethnographic study of everyday practices of kindness.
+Past research projects I have directed include The SomeOne To Talk To Study, a three year, ESRC funded study of emotional lives and social change and The Liveable Lives project, a two year ethnographic study of everyday practices of kindness.
 Funded by the Joseph Rowntree Foundation, this project engaged with work on trust, emotion and narrative.

-Current reseach projects include the Spaces for Sharing collaboration.
-Funded by the ESRC's EMoTICON programme, Spaces for Sharing is a multi-institution, transdisciplinary exploration of the online sharing of personal information, emotion and resources in extreme circumstances.
+More recently, I led Edinburgh's involvement in the ESRC's EMoTICON programme.
+The Spaces for Sharing collaboration was a multi-institution, transdisciplinary exploration of the online sharing of personal information, emotion and resources in extreme circumstances.

 Some recent publications